|30th May |

 It sought to prohibit the sale or rental of video games depicting serious injury to humans in a manner especially

 Any game judged patently offensive to children based on the prevailing standards in the community sold in California would require a 2- by 2-inch solid white '18' displayed on the front of the case.

 Store owners caught selling violent games to underage tykes would face a fine up to $1,000.

 The Ninth US Circuit Court of Appeals in San Francisco today upheld the lower court's decision declaring the ban unconstitutional.

-In a 3-0 ruling, Judge Consuelo Callahan said California could only justify the ban if the state could not only prove violent video games caused actual psychological harm, but that the best way to prevent it was through criminalization.
-The court
+ruling, Judge Consuelo Callahan said California could only justify the ban if the state could not only prove violent video games caused actual psychological harm, but that the best way to prevent it was through criminalization.
+The court also shot down

 In 2008, Grand Theft Auto IV on console was released in Australia in a censored form.
 No blood pools, no sexy camera angles.
 In 2009, though?
 All is forgiven, all censorship, removed.